fsprojects/fantomas/README.md

 Every once in a while an `alpha` or `beta` version is published to https://www.nuget.org/.
 Our previous MyGet feed is now deprecated.

-## Benchmarks

-Some figures can be found at https://fsprojects.github.io/fantomas/ <br/>
-We use [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) to collect data for each build on the master branch.

 ## Purpose
 This project aims at formatting F# source files based on a given configuration.
 Fantomas will ensure correct indentation and consistent spacing between elements in the source files.